-dollars and engagement through the pursuit of two strategies:
+Our mission is to maximize the leverage of philanthropic dollars, time and effort through the pursuit of two strategies:

 - to increase philanthropic resources by supporting organizations, programs and projects that serve primarily to encourage philanthropy, public service and/or volunteerism; and

 - to increase philanthropic impact by encouraging and supporting long-term collaborations among nonprofits working in the same or complementary areas in order to increase efficiency and/or impact and to reduce duplication of efforts, and the adoption of other sound business practices.